 A Little About Each Of Us

 My name is Brynn.
 I am a stay-at-home mom.
-I am an introvert, and I have recently discovered that I am highly sensitive.
-I love to be at home.
+I am an introvert and have recently discovered that I am highly sensitive.
+I love being at home.
 My favorite hobbies are reading, cooking, watching movies, puzzles, and playing games with my family.

 My husband, Drew, works in tech; he’s a major geek and works from home.
 He has worked from home since our firstborn was about six months old.
 Having a husband who works from home has its ups and downs.
 Without his computer knowledge, I would never have been able to put this blog together.